 A percentage rate of zero was defined for the dividend yield as the option conditions include an adjustment mechanism.
 This mechanism provides for a reduction in the exercise price in the amount of the dividends paid per share over the term of the option.
 Early exercise of options was not taken into account in the measurement as this is not generally anticipated.
 The expected volatility was determined using the historical volatility of the share prices of comparable companies.
 The expected volatility is based directly on historical volatility in this respect.
-To determine the fair value of options, the performance target of a 15% increase in the share price over the term of the option proceeds on simulated prices below the performance target in the Monte Carlo model.
+To determine the fair value of options, the performance target of a 15% increase in the share price over the term of the options was considered as an additional feature by eliminating the option proceeds on simulated prices below the performance target in the Monte Carlo model.